Casa Fericirii - Home of Happiness

 Human Trafficking Prevention

+In Cernavoda, as in much of Romania a large number of girls each year are sent into prostitution or trafficked.
 Together with the ‘Human Trafficking Foundation’, Nightingales is mentoring young girls who are in danger of going into prostitution.

-The girls have group and one on one mentoring, financial support and academic support so they stay in education and work for a more positive future.
+The girls have group and one-on-one mentoring, financial support and academic support so they stay in education and work for a more positive future.
 They are part of a social enterprise scheme, which produces and sells candles, cards and key rings.

-Currently: There are 12 young girls, aged 8 to 18, being mentored to stop them going into the sex-industry and from being trafficked.
+CURRENTLY: There are 12 young girls, aged 8 to 18, being mentored to stop them going into the sex-industry and from being trafficked.
 There are many success stories, but it is also hard as there are still men who wish to traffic these young girls, and often these young girls feel as if prostitution is their only way to make a better life.

-Currently: We mentor to over 100 young men, providing them with the incentive to stay in education and to find jobs after education, so as to not get involved in the trafficking industry.
-These young men are from Cernavoda and Constanta, many have spent time in orphanages and care.
+CURRENTLY: We mentor over 100 young men, providing them with the incentive to stay in education and to find jobs after education, so as to not get involved in the trafficking industry.
+These young men are from Cernavoda and Constanta; many have spent time in orphanages and care.
 The football continues to be a focal point, we have an 11-a-side team in the Romanian 4th division, where over 30 members of the scheme play in our senior and junior teams.
 The players also partake in volunteering in local schools and prisons, using football to teach life skills.
 Some of the boys are involved in a social enterprise scheme that makes wooden pens, which are sold locally in Romania.